SoftwareSystemsLaboratory/prime-pipeline/README.md

 ### Operating System

-All tools developed for the greater SSL Metrics project **must target** Mac OS and Linux.
+All tools developed for the greater SSL Metrics project **target** Mac OS and Linux.
 SSL Metrics software is not supported or recommended to run on Windows *but can be modified to do so at your own risk*.

-It is recomendded to develop on Mac OS or Linux.
-However, if you are on a Windows machine, you can use WSL to develop as well.
+It is recomendded to run on Mac OS or Linux.
+However, if you are on a Windows machine, you can use WSL to run this software as well.

 ### Shell Software